philipturner/swift-xtb/README.md

   - Purge `gfnff_topo` and `gfnff_charges` from the NSTemporaryDirectory, so that every initialization of `xTB_Calculator` regenerates the GFN-FF parameters from scratch.
   - Make sure to use a cross-platform equivalent of NSTemporaryDirectory
     - Get the xTB bindings working on Windows
-- Automatically set `OMP_NUM_THREADS` prior to invoking either GFN2-xTB or GFN-FF, in a testable manner.
-  - Set the number of CPU cores to `perflevel0.physicalcpu` during the `run.sh` script, but only on macOS.

 New goals:
 - Remove the energy minimizer from MM4